-- Construct a temporary emergency vehicular and pedestrian connection from the cul-de-sac at north end of Agnes Avenue through Tract E to connect to the existing internal roadway at the sewer plant, and other revisions to the security gate connection to the end of Agnes Avenue east of the sewer plant. - 20-foot wide paved temporary road over compacted landfill site; address storm water treatment and capacity. - Loop waterline connection through WES property not affected by landfill. - Complete prior to first Phase 2 Certificate of Occupancy - Lot 1: Excavation, grading, and habitat improvements - Improvements to the temporary trailhead parking lot that meet city standards. - Complete prior to first Phase 2 Certificate of Occupancy. - Excavation to balance cut and fill in floodplain.
+- Construct a temporary emergency vehicular and pedestrian connection from the cul-de-sac at north end of Agnes Avenue through Tract E to connect to the existing internal roadway at the sewer plant, and other revisions to the security gate connection to the end of Agnes Avenue east of the sewer plant. - 20-foot wide paved temporary road over compacted landfill site; address storm water treatment and capacity. - Loop waterline connection through WES property not affected by landfill. - Complete prior to first Phase 2 Certificate of Occupancy - Lot 1: Excavation, grading, and habitat improvements - Improvements to the temporary trailhead parking lot that meet city standards, unless deferred to Phase 2B. - Complete prior to first Phase 2 Certificate of Occupancy, unless deferred. - Excavation to balance cut and fill in floodplain.
 (If Required) - NROD habitat enhancement (If required)